 Joel Dinerstein, Professor of English, published his book, The Origins of Cool in Postwar America, with the University of Chicago Press.

-Nathan Halverson, Adjunct Assistant Professor in the the Art and English Departments, was featured in the EPHEMERA OBSCURA exhibit at the Contemporary Arts Center for his work in digital media arts.
-The exhibt goes through October 1, 2017.
+Nathan Halverson, Adjunct Assistant Professor in the Art and English Departments, was featured in the EPHEMERA OBSCURA exhibit at the Contemporary Arts Center for his work in digital media arts.
+The exhibit goes through October 1, 2017.
 Information about the exhibit can be found at http://cacno.org/ephemera-obscura.

 Michael Kuczynski, Professor and Chair of English, spent part of his summer delivering a public lecture on 18th c. antiquarianism at the Leeds Public Library in Yorkshire, England, where he also found time to conduct some of his own research on medieval and 18th c. antiquarian manuscripts and to tour the ruins of Kirkstall Abbey, whose surviving medieval books he is studying.
 He then traveled to Durham, England, where he visited the shrine of one of his heroes, the Venerable Bede, and delivered a lecture in honor of the Japanese manuscripts collector, Toshiyuki Takamiya, who has just placed his medieval manuscripts on long-term deposit in the Beinecke Library, Yale University.
 Kuczynski will deliver an invited lecture on a manuscript in the Takamiya Deposit at Yale in October, in connection with a public exhibition of the collection at the Beinecke.